Lupanar: Graffiti

 The written evidence of fellatio offers insight into the varying perspectives of female prostitutes and male clients.
 There is wall text that reads, Fortunata fellat ("Fortunata sucks").
 Scholars speculate that this graffiti was likely written by a woman as she describes the active position of sucking.
 This is an important distinction from the word irrumare, which translates to "to mouth-fuck."
 This verb would have been used by male clients to express the activity of being fellated.
+The use of active verb forms in some of the graffiti may indicate that the authors ascribed erotic agency to the women being described; as active doers, rather than mere receivers.

 The uneven distribution of graffiti offers insight into the popularity of specific rooms.
 Most graffiti can be found closest to the entrance which indicates that these rooms were the most often used or even preferred by clients.